The project was delivered with the aim of:

 This project has delivered important solutions across a number of levels, including first-class customer facilities, improved safety for all road users and the easing of traffic congestion as a result of lowering the rail line under the road and removing the level crossing at the intersection of Morphett and Diagonal Roads.

-The Public Transport Projects Alliance (PTPA) released a website, which was the main source of information, updates and works notifications for the Oaklands Crossing Grade Separation project.
+The PTPA released a website, which was the main source of information, updates and works notifications for the Oaklands Crossing Grade Separation project.

 The website can be found at www.ptpa.com.au